 Such math apps and websites prompt students to continuously answer questions in an often-engaging environment, building a range of skills important for mental math.

 Popular options include:

 - Prodigy Game — Free and aligned with curricula across the English-speaking world, Prodigy automatically differentiates content and gives adaptive feedback tailored to each student.
-Teachers can also make in-game assignments to deliver custom content, making it a favourite of more than 700,000 educators.
+Teachers can also make in-game assignments to deliver custom content, making it a favorite of more than a million educators.

 - NRICH — An ongoing project by the University of Cambridge, this website features math games, articles and problems.
 It divides resources by United Kingdom key stages and United States grade levels, allowing your students to easily access the right content.